What does History@Work publish?

 • NCPH-related content (such as related to operations, Board committees, and other NCPH-sponsored activities)

-• We are recruiting pitches about generative AI and public history.
-Prospective volunteer writers can read more about the call for pitches in this word doc or this pdf.
-Pitches are being accepted via [email protected] on a rolling basis.
+• Generative AI and public history.
+Prospective authors can read more about this call for pitches in this word doc or this pdf.

 If I start the editorial process, what can I expect?